Join me in my healing.

 So, I gave it away.

-Oblivious to catastrophic consequences of these lame beliefs, I persisted in my delirious drive through six years of high school, college and beyond.
+Oblivious to the catastrophic consequences of these lame beliefs, I persisted in my delirious drive through six years of high school, college, and beyond.
 I replaced rest with self-discipline and easily pulled all-nighters at my job and always arrived in the morning before any of my colleagues.

 When I returned to college to work on another degree, occasional nights of insomnia developed.
 It shouldn’t have surprised me.

 Though I didn’t understand then, now I know that over the years I conditioned myself to regard sleep as an inconvenience at best and irresponsibility at worst.
 I learned to value sleep as an interruption to my life.
 Sleep was little more than a delineator between today and tomorrow and often a conduit that ushered in another day which I often dreaded.
 Sleep endured the indictment of impending pain.
 Or sleep was something to be conquered.
 “I’m going to try to get some sleep.
 Hope I can sleep.
 If I don’t sleep, I don’t know what I’ll do.
 It’s going to be a shit day, I got no sleep.”
 No scenario offered much.

 I pray the Lord my soul to keep

 Sean D’Sousa writes about an education sequence that I use frequently when teaching groups in my community development programs, career development, sex education, and coaching.
 My students enjoy awesome results through intense learning and then integrating information into processes and mindsets through play.
 Play is as important as the intense systematic learning piece.